 Greek rituals and icons, the rich Afro-Caribbean culture in New Orleans, the shifting landscape of both her immediate environment, Louisiana, and of her familial home, Greece, all equally inform her work.
 Relationships have always been at the center of what motivates Pelias to make art.
 These include formal relationships dealing with color, marks and space as well as the different kinds of tension that exist between objects and forms.
 Her work draws upon relationships between people, their narratives and their environments, while also exploring the complexities and dynamics of these connections – between man and woman and mother and child; deep ancestral connections that are ever-present, that resonate even if they’re not always understood.

-I want to reveal the poetic moments that exist within these relationships.
-I hope to create work that is full of emotion and visual pleasure.
+Pelias wants to reveal the poetic moments that exist within and between these relationships, creating work that is full of emotion and visual pleasure.